-Health Targets are a set of national performance measures specifically designed to improve the performance of health services.
+Health targets are a set of national performance measures specifically designed to improve the performance of health services that reflect significant public and government priorities.
 They provide a focus for action.

-This section provides information on the targets, the reasons for them, who is responsible and how they will be measured and reported on.
+This section provides information on the health targets, the reasons for them, who is responsible and how they are measured and reported on.